-- Only 12.57% of REIT securities had a positive total return in January
+- 91% of REIT securities had a positive total return in January.

-After achieving strong gains in 2021, the REIT sector started off 2022 sharply in the other direction with a -5.66% total return in January.
-Although REITs underperformed the S&P 500 (-5.26%) and the Dow Jones Industrial Average (-3.32%), the REIT sector’s January decline was still far smaller than that of the NASDAQ (-8.98%).
-The market cap weighted Vanguard Real Estate ETF (VNQ) underperformed the average REIT in January (-8.42% vs. -5.66%).
-The spread between the 2022 FFO multiples of large cap REITs (22.7x) and small cap REITs (16.1x) narrowed in January as multiples decreased by 2.1 turns for large caps and by only 1 turn for small caps.
+2022 was a brutal year for the REIT sector (-23.56%), but REITs started 2023 in a very positive direction.
+REITs achieved an impressive +11.77% total return in January outperforming the Dow Jones Industrial Average (+2.9%), S&P 500 (+6.3%), and NASDAQ (+10.7%).
+The market cap weighted Vanguard Real Estate ETF (VNQ) had a lower total return than the average REIT in January (+10.40% vs. +11.77%).
+The spread between the 2023 FFO multiples of large cap REITs (18.2x) and small cap REITs (12.4x) widened in January as multiples expanded by 1.6 turns for large caps and 1.1 turns for small caps.
+Investors currently need to pay an average of 46.8% more for each dollar of FFO from large cap REITs relative to small cap REITs.
 In this monthly publication, I will provide REIT data on numerous metrics to help readers identify which property types and individual securities currently offer the best opportunities to achieve their investment goals.

 Performance of Individual Securities